 The work below is woefully out of date.
-I've done a lot in the last four years, just not things that required a new portfolio!
+I’ve done a lot since 2016, just not things that required a new portfolio!
 Find my updated experience on LinkedIn.

 For now, the archives β a few barebones examples of my work from Hillary Clinton’s presidential campaign (remember that?!) and Pocket below.
 Say hi β hi@maggiebignell.com